 Similarly, the headset’s microphone is pretty standard for a gaming headset.
 There’s a very pronounced de-emphasis in bass range and a slight over-emphasis in the high range.
 If you’ve got a medium or high pitched voice, you probably won’t even notice this kind of output, but people with very deep voices might come through quieter and slightly distorted.
 Listen for yourself:

 Should you buy the Turtle Beach Elite Pro 2?

 If those two features don’t matter to you, this almost certainly isn’t the gaming headset for you.
-It’s expensive and clunky if you’re just looking for a regular wired gaming headset.
+It’s expensive at around $238 USD, and clunky if you’re just looking for a regular wired gaming headset.
 Options like the HyperX Cloud Alpha, Corsair HS60 Pro Surround, or even Turtle Beach’s own Recon 70 might well be a better fit for those who want something simple, and they’re all a lot cheaper.

 Frequently asked questions about the Turtle Beach Elite Pro 2

 Yes, the Turtle Beach Elite Pro 2 comes in both white and black.
 It also has a variant that comes without the SuperAmp.